 After evaluating a request, we will take action on it by either recording it internally as an option for potential UCSB customization and development, or else submitting a request with the Moodle community for potential implementation in the core LMS software.
 Moodle requests and bug trackers include features that encourage development, including voting, commenting and tracking.
 Requesters will be updated of any relevant development changes via our help ticketing system.

 In some cases, instructors may wish to integrate third-party tools into their GauchoSpace course sites, such as homework applications provided by a textbook publisher.
-We are often able to accommodate such requests, upon review.
+In many cases, instructors are able to add such tools to their own course sites using the "External Tool" activity.
+In cases that require administrator integration, we try to help accommodate the instructor or department, upon review.
 For these requests, please submit a help ticket or send an email to email@example.com.

 - Instructors should consider relevant UCSB policy guidelines for the use of third-party tools and consult with their department if uncertain of the use of a particular application.
 Integration of third-party tools into GauchoSpace should not be considered endorsement nor recommendation of the application use.
 Applications requiring agreement to terms-of-service should be approved by the Contracts & Purchasing Unit of Procurement Services.